Improving Robust Decisions with Data

-This definition says that no matter which possible DGP governs the uncertainty, the revision rule guarantees, with a sufficient amount of data, the data-revised set accommodates the true DGP almost surely.
-Whenever it is the case, it further guarantees an objective improvement, in both notions, asymptotically almost surely.
+This definition says that, regardless of which possible DGP governs the uncertainty, the revision rule ensures that, with a sufficient amount of data, the data-revised set accommodates the true DGP almost surely.
+Therefore, whenever accommodating the truth is sufficient for objective improvement, such improvements are also achieved asymptotically almost surely.